cnlohr/rv003usb/firmware/README.md

  * Handle proper CRC
  * Can we magic the CRC so that we can do the same computation and end be able to tell a correct message from a wrong one later?

+It turned out to be all a mess of bit operations.